 This policy covers our school's approach to Personal, Social, Health and Economic Education.
-It was produced by the School through consultation with the DfE statutory guidance February 2019, alongside guidance from the PSHE Association suggested programme of study.
+It was produced by the school through consultation with the DfE statutory guidance February 2019, alongside guidance from the PSHE Association suggested programme of study.

 Students have been involved in the creation of this policy through the use of student voice questionnaires which have been conducted within their PSHE lessons.
-Key needs identified by pupils were the need for more focus on the study of economics and finance, careers, government and politics.